Ontario College Advanced Diploma | 6 semesters | Barrydowne Campus

 Books & Supplies

-The cost of books and supplies for year one of the Medical Laboratory Technology program is approximately $1000.
+The cost of books and supplies for each year of the Medical Laboratory Technology program is approximately $1,350.
 This is the best information available at the time of publishing to the website and is subject to change.

 While most medical laboratory technologists (MLTs) work in public hospital laboratories, MLTs also find challenging employment in other areas.
 From industrial research and public health laboratories to forensic and pharmaceutical laboratories, the MLT’s analytical, scientific, and technical skills are a valuable asset.
 Other career options may include: